-- d.
+- a.
+Conduct the event in accordance with the ADS Recreational Drive standards.
+Organizers must include a statement to this effect in their agenda/schedule. - b.
+Appoint an Organizer and an Event Secretary and publish their names in the event agenda/ schedule. - That the event Safety Officer will be selected from the roster of ADS judges and technical delegates. - d.
 That qualified medical personnel, veterinarian and farrier be "on-call" and identified with telephone numbers in the event agenda/schedule.
 Organizers must ensure means of accident notification to a central event command area. - e.
 Provide evidence of a negative Coggins test for each horse entered and be in compliance with the requirements of the state in which the event is held. - Provide a complete listing of event participants to the ADS Office within 10 days of the event's end. - g.
 Recognize the event's status as an ADS-recognized event in advertisements, news articles/reports and in the event agenda/schedule. - h.
-Display the ADS banner in a conspicuous location. - i.
-Include in the event agenda/schedule: - (i) A list of the Event Officials - (ii) An ADS membership application - (iii) A schedule - (iv) The current disclaimer of liability to be signed by every Recreational Drive participant (driver, groom or passenger).
+Display the ADS banner in a conspicuous location. - Include in the event agenda/schedule: - (i) A list of the Event Officials - (ii) An ADS membership application - (iii) A schedule - (iv) The current disclaimer of liability to be signed by every Recreational Drive participant (driver, groom or passenger).
 Parent or guardian must sign if participant is under 21 (or age of majority in state in which event takes place).